jfuhuang/koinonia/README.md

 **Fellowship through Faith and Fun** ✝️

-Koinonia is a community-driven web app designed to promote encouragement, Scripture memory, and fellowship among students at Iowa State University (and beyond).
+Koinonia is a community-driven web app designed to promote encouragement, Scripture memory, and fellowship among students.
 Inspired by the Greek word *koinonia* (meaning fellowship, sharing, and unity), this project combines faith with a sense of adventure — through quests, challenges, and community engagement.

 ---